 I’ve been a nurse since 2010 and tried out many different brands of scrubs, stethoscopes, shoes, penlights, NCLEX review material, apps, bags, and more and more and more… I’ve learned which brands to avoid and which are awesome.
 I’d like to share my experience with you guys so that you don’t waste all the money I have over the years and can get what works.
 Let’s go over the answer to the question many new nurses are asking: what kind of stuff does a nurse need?

-- Stethoscope – don’t get the cheapest, or the most expensive
+- Stethoscope – don’t get the cheapest or the most expensive

-- Badge reels – a solid one that will last plus a few backups
+- Badge reels – a solid one that will last, plus a few backups

 Alright, here we go!

-Recommended Nursing Scrubs
+Stuff Nurses Need: Nursing Scrubs

-I believe nurses should wear scrubs that fit them but aren’t too tight and aren’t too loose.
+I believe nurses should wear scrubs that fit them but aren’t too tight or loose.
 Too tight and it’s inappropriate… too loose and you look sloppy and unkempt.
 It’s taken me a while to find a few brands that fit my body with this balance.
 I am 6 ft tall and about 165 lbs.
 My torso and legs are long, so standard sizes don’t usually fit me well.
 Needless to say, I’ve tried a lot.

 Things I care about with scrubs: I want a yoga-pant waistband (so my back end doesn’t fall out when I’m trying to plug something into the wall, perform CPR, or whatever), ones that will last and are durable through many washings, comfortable yet professional, wrinkle and odor-resistant (antimicrobial is a plus but not a requirement), and ones that fit me well (long enough in the legs and torso).